sen-tou/stvbyr-tech/content/blog/sync-obsidian-vault-to-a-synology-home-server-with-git.md

     - git
 ---

-In my previous post I showed you how you can sync your obsidian vault with github and use it on multiple devices.
+In my previous post I showed you how you can [use multiple obsidian config folders and sync them with github]({{< ref "/blog/use-multiple-obsidian.md-config-folders-with-git.md" >}} "use multiple obsidian config folders and sync them with github").

 While this is an easy way to manage your vault you may want to store and manage your data by yourself.
 And there are valid reasons for this.